PrabakarNallamuthu/iOS-sample/README.md

 The example Xcode project has all the UI elements and initialization behavior needed to get the code up and running.

-The place to start is cloning the code from GitHub and loading it into Xcode.
+The place to start is cloning the code from GitHub:

-Execute the following command to clone the example code from GitHub:

 ```
 git clone https://github.com/mimikgit/iOS-devdocs-example-01.git